hermes7308/hermes7308.github.io/_pages/about.md

 * Used the Camera, Light sensor, Accelerometer
 * Maked the Big Data that can use another something

-### Talentshare.gallery Project, HCI Laboratory of WooJinPaik
+### Motilink(Groupware) Project, FocusOne
-Programmer `Chungju, Korea March 2014 – December 2014`
-* Building the System Server
-* Maked the Web Site can auctioneer graduation work
+Tester `Bundang, Korea, December 2013`
+* Finded the Error and maked Error List, so fixed the Error at all of Computer System Environment

-### N Tech Service
+### Military Service
-Programmer `Bundang, Korea July 2017 - Present`
-* develop monitoring system
+A field engineer `Korea, January 2012 - October 2013`

 ## Activities
 Run Computer Skills Blog and Youtube `October 2007 – Present`